 A Street Railway

 A street car line ran along Eveline beginning in 1904.
-It was the

 It ran from Taylor Avenue along Eveline.
 Then at Heap avenue, it joined Main Street.
 It followed “the outer trail” until it reached Luxton Avenue in Winnipeg.
 About 5 round trips were made every day.
 One way was 40 cents.
 The street cars operated until 1937, when they were replaced by buses.
 The ticket office was at 360 Eveline – the old Eaton’s Store.